Barbados ED Card

 How to apply for your Barbados ED Card with iVisa

-Answer a few simple questions, upload your passport, see when you’ll get your ED Card, and pay using secure methods.
+Answer a few simple questions to find out whether you need a Barbados Entry eVisa, ED Card, or another Barbadian document.
+Then, upload your documents and pay securely.
 You can save your progress and come back anytime.
-Most people finish in under 5 minutes.
+Most people finish in less than 10 minutes.

 The Barbados ED Card is mandatory for all travelers arriving by air.
 Even minor typos or formatting issues can delay your entry.